Miriam Rothschild: Awards/honours

 In 1973.
 Rothschild was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.
 She received honorary doctorates from eight universities, including Oxford and Cambridge, and was an Honorary Fellow of St Hugh's College, Oxford.
 She gave the Romanes Lecture for 1984–5 in Oxford.
-Rothschild was elected a Fellow of the Royal Society in 1985 and was granted the title of Dame Commander of the British Empire in 2000.
+Rothschild was elected a Fellow of the Royal Society in 1985 and was granted the title of Dame Commander of the British Empire in 2000, having been appointed a Commander of the Order (CBE) in the 1982 Birthday Honours.

 Rothschild was a pioneer among women in entomology and became the first woman trustee of the Natural History Museum (1967–1975), the first woman president of Royal Entomological Society (1993–1994), the first woman to serve on the Committee for Conservation of the National Trust, and the first woman member of the eight-member Entomological Club.

 In 1986 the John Galway Foster Human Rights Trust was established; in 2006 the name of the trust was expanded to The Miriam Rothschild & John Foster Human Rights Trust.
 This funds an annual lecture on human rights.
 She is also honoured by the endowed Professorship in Conservation Biology in her name at University of Cambridge.